valencialie11/cz1016_kdrama/README.md

 5.3. ui.R: the design of the dashboard as well as its structure

 5.4. server.R: the interactive aspect of the dashboard so that it is able to function the way we want to.

+To access the dashboard, please go to: https://valencialie11.shinyapps.io/actormatcher/